-Personal property such as clothing, towels, shoes, athletic equipment, and garbage is not allowed to be left or hung on railings and left outside entry ways of residential suites.
+Personal property such as clothing, towels, shoes, athletic equipment, and garbage is not allowed to be left or hung on railings and left outside entryways of residential suites.
 Items are subject to theft and vandalism and will be disposed of by staff if left in these areas.
-The University is not liable for those items.
+The university is not liable for lost or missing items.